 Chirripo is the Everest of Costa Rica.
 It’s the highest mountain standing at 3,820 m (12,530 ft) in Chirripo National Park and requires an overnight stay at the base and up at the top.
-Many people do a 2 night stay so they can watch the sunrise at one of the peaks and then go back down.
+Many people do a 2 night stay to watch the sunris.

-The national park is highly regulated and reservations are needed at least 3-6 months in advance or visitors can book with a tour company that provides everything.
-You can carry everything yourself or hire a donkey to bring your belongings up to make it easier.
+The national park is highly regulated and reservations are needed at least 3-6 months in advance.
+An easier option is to book with a tour company that provides everything.
+You can carry everything yourself or hire a donkey to bring your belongings up.
 For intense hikers and climbers, the Mount Chirripo hike is the cream of the crop.

 Corcovado National Park

-Of all the national parks in Costa Rica, Corcovado National Park has arguably the best hiking trails.
-Not because there you’re trekking up a mountain or to a great view point, but because you get to experience what Costa Rica is famous for – the wildlife.
+Of all the national parks in Costa Rica, Corcovado National Park has arguably the best hiking to see wildlife.

 As one of the most biologically diverse places on earth, Corcovado National Park in the Osa Peninsula protects around 5% of the world’s biodiversity.
 Due to the park’s remote location, you will find monkeys and macaws greatly outnumber humans and civilization feels a worlds away.

 There are four ranger stations in Corcovado National Park that people can visit: Los Patos, Leona, San Pedrillo and Sirena.
-Visitors can do day trip hikes, the most popular being San Pedrillo and Sirena but those who truly want to dive deep into the wild jungles of Costa Rica, must do the 16 kilometer trail overnight hike from Leona to Sirena.
+Visitors can do day trip hikes, the most popular being San Pedrillo and Sirena but those who truly want to dive deep into the wild jungles of Costa Rica, must do the 14 kilometer (8.6 mile) trail overnight hike from Leona to Sirena.

 The meandering trail takes you on the beach, crossing rivers (that in high tide may have sharks and crocodiles) and deep into the rain forest.
 Due to the conditions, all hikers must go with a guide.
 Along the way, you may encounter wildlife such as 4 different species of monkeys, anteaters, wild pigs, tapirs and even the elusive puma.